Dog breeds starting with the letter “W”.

 The Welsh Sheepdog is a herding dog that originated in Wales.
 They were originally bred to herd sheep and other livestock.

-The Welsh Sheepdog is believed to be descended from the British Isles herding dogs.
+The Welsh Sheepdog is believed to be descended from a British Isles herding dog breed.
 They were brought to Wales by the Romans during the Roman conquest of Britain in the 1st century AD.
 The Welsh Sheepdog was used extensively by farmers in Wales to herd sheep and other livestock.
 In the 19th century, the breed began to decline in popularity due to the introduction of new breeds of herding dogs from Europe.
 However, the Welsh Sheepdog was revived in the early 20th century and has since become a popular breed in Wales and elsewhere.

 What Does A Welsh Sheepdog Look Like?

-The Welsh Sheepdog has a thick, medium-length coat that is typically either black-and-white, red-and-white or tricolour.
+The Welsh Sheepdog has a thick, medium-length coat that is typically either black-and-white, red-and-white or tricolor.
 The coat is dense and shaggy, providing ample protection against the cold weather conditions common in Wales.
 The breed standard dictates that the coat be free of excessive trimming or clipping, as this can damage the dog’s natural protective barrier against the elements.
 In terms of grooming, the Welsh Sheepdog will require regular brushing to prevent mats and tangles from forming in their coat.
 Beyond that, this breed is relatively low-maintenance in terms of grooming needs.

 How Big Is An Adult Welsh Sheepdog?